Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 🀰 Hibiscus Tea in Pregnancy & Breastfeeding

-Why Hibiscus Tea Is Contraindicated in Pregnancy
+Why Hibiscus Is Unsafe in Pregnancy

-1. Emmenagogue properties: Hibiscus has documented emmenagogue effects β€” meaning it stimulates or increases menstrual flow.
-This same mechanism that can bring on a delayed period can also stimulate uterine contractions during pregnancy, raising the risk of miscarriage in the first trimester and premature labour in later pregnancy.
+1. It can stimulate the uterus.
+Hibiscus has properties that can bring on a delayed period.
+The same effect can also stimulate uterine contractions during pregnancy.
+This raises miscarriage risk in the first trimester and premature labor later.

-🍡 Safe Alternatives During Pregnancy
+🍡 Safer Tea Choices During Pregnancy

-What the Animal Studies Found
+What Animal Studies Found

 What Human Studies Show